kapseliboi/hybrixd/lib/README-scheduler.txt

   test(b<=1,-4,1)   // test if b<=1, if true jump back four instructions, if false jump to the next instruction test(a>3,-5)      // test if a>3, if true jump back five instructions, else default jump to the next instruction

- chck(p,property,data, invalid,[valid])
+ tran(p,property, testObject, invalid,[valid], [data])

-checks if a property exists in data if so passes it to valid or next, if not passes data to invalid
+checks if properties exists in testObject and uses that to create a transformed object.
+On success of the check it to valid or next, if not passes the testObject to invalid

 property: A (or nested array/dicationary of) strings containing string values or the property paths to test (Example: "foo.bar")